kivattt/kivaserverutils/README.md

 ## Features
 Improved player chat, with colors, nicknames and pronouns aswell as red usernames for OP players\
 Adds spawn and home commands\
+Adds a stricter mob cap which allows mobs to be enabled for servers without lag\
 Improved logging for chests and crates, see items being taken/added\
 Fixes 100% CPU usage on 1 core\
 Explosions (TNT, Creepers, Dynamite etc.) don't break chests/crates.\